zukethenuke/heron-haven-admin-react/README.md

 npm start

 // Notes
-This app is a partial React copy of the Admin portal for a site a built earlier this year.
+This app is a partial React rewrite of the Admin portal for a site a built earlier this year.

 Log in with:
 email: apply@match.com
 password: 12345678